CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/CloudAwsSecurityGroupAllOf.md

 `func (o *CloudAwsSecurityGroupAllOf) UnsetSecurityGroupTags()`

 UnsetSecurityGroupTags ensures that no value is present for SecurityGroupTags, not even an explicit nil
+### GetAwsBillingUnit

+`func (o *CloudAwsSecurityGroupAllOf) GetAwsBillingUnit() CloudAwsBillingUnitRelationship`

+GetAwsBillingUnit returns the AwsBillingUnit field if non-nil, zero value otherwise.

+### GetAwsBillingUnitOk

+`func (o *CloudAwsSecurityGroupAllOf) GetAwsBillingUnitOk() (*CloudAwsBillingUnitRelationship, bool)`

+GetAwsBillingUnitOk returns a tuple with the AwsBillingUnit field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAwsBillingUnit

+`func (o *CloudAwsSecurityGroupAllOf) SetAwsBillingUnit(v CloudAwsBillingUnitRelationship)`

+SetAwsBillingUnit sets AwsBillingUnit field to given value.

+### HasAwsBillingUnit

+`func (o *CloudAwsSecurityGroupAllOf) HasAwsBillingUnit() bool`

+HasAwsBillingUnit returns a boolean if a field has been set.

 ### GetLocation

 `func (o *CloudAwsSecurityGroupAllOf) GetLocation() CloudAwsVpcRelationship`